mitchellfaulk/set-card-game-review/README.md

 improves upon 'quasi_thrify' by a small margin.

-(Because the algorithms producing these options are of min-max type, they also naturally enjoy counterparts, which achieve opposite results, and which I call 'quasi_greed' and 'greedy'.)
+(Because the algorithms producing these options are of min-max type, they also naturally enjoy counterparts, which achieve opposite results, and which I call 'quasi_greedy' and 'greedy'.)

 Both of the 'quasi_thrify' and 'thrify' algorithms are based upon computations involving